19 Mar 2019

 More expensive actions

-Zero waste to landfill or incineration - in waste disposal contracts ensure biodegradable waste, such as food waste and paper/cardboard, is recycled, composted or used to generate biogas (see below).
+Zero waste to landfill or incineration – in waste disposal contracts ensure biodegradable waste, such as food waste and paper/cardboard, is recycled, composted or used to generate biogas (see below), in accordance with the food waste hierarchy.
 Note local authority waste contracts tend to be very long, so in many places the ability to influence these may be very low.

 Low or no cost actions